ahsanbagwan/askhn/README.md

 * ~~Give the users an option to add comments~~ Possibly will do in another project

-* Deploy to heroku free tier for the time being
+* ~~Deploy to heroku free tier for the time being~~

 * ~~Write unit tests~~ Already in place.
 Just have to build on it.
 Refer https://www.airpair.com/angularjs/posts/testing-angular-with-karma Specifically the section on testing controllers

 * ~~Integrate Travis CI~~

+* Improve Styles

+* Add a hover background for Ask and Show routes

+Bugs

+* Footer remains in the middle of the page for a long time before JSON data loads